sonugiri1043/Cracking-The-Coding-Interview/17-Hard/26-Sparse-Similarity.md

   We could go through each document, look up the items in the hash table, and then count how many times each document appears in each item's lists.
 There's a more direct way to do it.

-  *1. As before, build a hash table for a list of documents.*
+  - 1. As before, build a hash table for a list of documents.
-  *2. Create a new hash table that maps from a document pair to an integer (which will indicate the size of the intersection).*
+  - 2. Create a new hash table that maps from a document pair to an integer (which will indicate the size of the intersection).
-  *3. Read the first hash table by iterating through each list of documents.*
+  - 3. Read the first hash table by iterating through each list of documents.
-  *4. For each list of documents, iterate through the pairs in that list.
-Increment the intersection count for each pair.*
+   -4.
+For each list of documents, iterate through the pairs in that list.
+Increment the intersection count for each pair.